-I own my house outright can I remortgage?
+I own my property outright can I remortgage?

 Now the question arises – what is remortgage?